 Thing #2: Adam & Eve

 The creation story in Genesis is full of embarrassing things that a modern, educated, intelligent person is expected to run away from: Adam and Eve, Adam’s rib, the talking serpent, the magical tree…You simply can’t say you believe these stories are true and remain in good standing in a modern academic environment.
 Because academia has something much more modern and intelligent to believe.
-(Namely, the magical world of evolution, where life spontaneously springs from non-life, and the statistically impossible has accidentally happened millions of times over to bring us to where we are today.)
+(Namely, the magical world of evolution, where life spontaneously springs from non-life, and the statistically impossible has accidentally occurred millions of times over to bring us to where we are today.)

 To be an academic, one must be intelligent, literate, and capable of rigorous thought.
 Academia is an elite and exclusive enterprise, to which one must earn entry.
 By contrast, the stories in the Torah read like children’s stories: God caused Adam to sleep, and while he slept took one of his ribs and made it into a woman.
 Really?
 A rib?
 How insulting to intelligent people.
 What could be more ridiculous?
 (I mean, other than the idea that the first woman accidentally evolved from dead matter as a result of non-directed, mindless processes.)
-Why must the creation account read like a children’s story?
+But why must the creation account read like a children’s story?

 Well, one reason might be that our relational Creator has universal truth that He wants to communicate to “every tribe, tongue, and nation” of the world.
 God is not elitist.
 The stories in the Torah deliver content very effectively.
 There are some 1 billion illiterate adults in the world – about a quarter of the earth’s adult population.
 I know missionaries who are sharing God’s truth through Bible stories right now, with illiterate people groups.